 This task adds to the workload.
 I also feel it's a difficult and challenging task because it might involve dealing with many people and many groups like this.
-And they might have both those who agree and those who disagree.
-(HCP04)

 Concerning communication, generally speaking, even if we have a good reason, if our position is pharmacist, it's hard to speak up to doctors.
 (SP03)